mirelapitt/hello-microverse/README.md

 # Hello Microverse

-> This a project that is part of the activity "Set up a 'Hello Microverse' project".
+> This is a project that is part of the activity "Set up a 'Hello Microverse' project".

 ## Built With